snakers4/cft-contest-2018/src/article.md

   - Best model train pipeline;
   - Typical launch command
 - Text augmentations;
+- Post-processing;
+- Naive post-processing for single model;

 ## **Domain description**

-One image is better than a thousand words.
+One illustration is better than a thousand words.
 Please also note - in train + test there were ~2000 counties, i.e. country input was also very noisy.

 id | fullname | country | target | fullname_true